hashicorp/vault/website/source/api/secret/identity/tokens.html.md

 ## Configure the Identity Tokens Backend

-This endpoint updates vault OIDC configurations.
+This endpoint updates configurations for OIDC-compliant identity tokens issued by Vault.

 | Method   | Path                |
 | :------------------ | :----------------------|